 The advantages of free-range chickens

 If you free-range your chickens, you will not have to spend as much money on feed during the warmer months.
 I’m not an expert on this, but I also believe the egg quality increases.
 I notice a difference between the summer and winter eggs in the colour of their yolks.
-I also notice these differences in winter if I supplement their feed with scraps from the house or if I make them sprouts or things like that.
+I also notice these differences in winter if I supplement their feed with scraps from the house or make them sprouts or something like that.

 There are three main advantages we’ve found when free-ranging our chickens: